 Not as good as we would like.
 It's intended to be an internal environment protective finish, not an outside weather protective finish.
 But it has better rust resistance than the standard alloy socket screws that everyone accepts.
 And it is part of our anti-stick-slip system.

-If there are shock loads present, these should be taken into consideration.
+If shock loads are present, these should be considered.
 The clamp type collar is more sensitive to shock loads than the set screw style.
-And keep in mind, that a collar that resists several hundred or even thousands of pounds in a static test, can be shifted with a two-pound hammer.
-To absorb these shocks, the use of Belleville washers, or a resilient buffer may be in order.
+Remember that a collar that resists several hundred or even thousands of pounds in a static test can be shifted with a two-pound hammer.
+Belleville washers or a resilient buffer may be used to absorb these shocks.

 asndsa